MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Parsing.md

 However, you should avoid using line continuation.

-- The backtick characters can be hard see and easy to forget.
+- The backtick characters can be hard to see and easy to forget.
 - An extra space after the backtick breaks the line continuation.
 Since the space is hard to see it can be difficult to find the error.